Tuan2002/cert-chain/README.md

-# Digital Education Certificate Management System
+# Digital Certificate Management System

 A comprehensive blockchain-based system for managing digital education certificates on Ethereum.
 This system allows organizations to issue, manage, and verify educational certificates with proper access control and decentralized storage.